Tuesday, July 15, 2008

 Originally uploaded by jennybach

 At the JFK airport baggage claim, a young man was speaking on his cell phone.
-With an Eastern European accent he shouts, "It was a false alarm!
+With an Eastern European accent he shouted, "It was a false alarm!
 Don't you know what false alarm means?"
-I guess his friend thought there was trouble, and this guy was telling him everything was really OK.
+I assume his friend thought there was trouble, and this guy was telling him that everything was really OK.

 The term false alarm originates from a mistaken call to the fire department reporting a fire, when there really is no fire.
 Also called a nuisance alarm, it could be a deceitful prank, or just worry over something that did not actually happen.
 A similar instance is the classic anecdote of someone yelling out, "Fire!" in a crowded theater, causing a dangerous stampede by the panicked crowd.